Canteen’s Siona Hardy awarded Churchill Fellowship

 Churchill Fellowships, which involve an extensive application and interview process, offer recipients the opportunity to travel overseas for four-to-eight weeks to explore a topic or issue they are passionate about.
 Churchill Fellows design their own projects to investigate international best practice and innovation that can then be shared, and subsequently applied, here in Australia.

-Siona will travel to the MD Anderson Cancer Center at Houston in the US, which is ranked as the top cancer hospital in the world.
+Siona is travelling to the MD Anderson Cancer Center at Houston in the US, which is ranked as the top cancer hospital in the world.
 MD Anderson is known for its progressive AYA program with previous and current research to support AYA survivorship.
 While there, Siona will conduct interviews with the program’s health care professionals, as well as taking an observational role.

 From there, she will travel to cancer centres and hospitals in Chicago, Toronto and Tampa.
-Her fact-finding mission will then see Siona travel to the Teenage and Young Adult Cancer Centre in London, where she will conduct further interviews and observations, before concluding her tour in Amsterdam with a visit to the Netherlands Cancer Institute.
+Her fact-finding mission will then see Siona travel to the Teenage and Young Adult Cancer Centre in London and AYA Centres around the UK, followed by a visit to Amsterdam to meet with the team at the Netherlands Cancer Institute who are hosting a Youth Cancer Europe forum.
+Siona concludes her tour in Italy where she will conduct further interviews at the National Cancer Institute of Milan.

 It is her hope these learnings will contribute to long-term positive impacts for AYA cancer survivors in Australia, with the eventual establishment of better support services for this cohort.